alisaleem252/rapidtextai-public/README.md

 ---
 ## Product Description
-Craft an enticing product description that showcases the innovative features of this $indus[Try it](https://rapidtextai.com/)em.
+Craft an enticing product description that showcases the innovative features of this $industry item.
 Emphasize how it addresses the needs of $target audience by incorporating $highlights.

 [Try it](https://rapidtextai.com/)